Crime and How To Get Elected in 2024

 below, I should say, his bulletproof vest, and he died in Queens.

 Donald Trump called the family.
+The family invited him to come.

-to their sons and husbands' wake, and he did.
+to their sons and husbands wake.

-Meanwhile, at the same time, Joe Biden and Barack Obama and Bill Clinton were having a big
+Meanwhile, Meanwhile, at the same time, Joe Biden and Barack Obama and Bill Clinton were having a big

 fest, a fundraising event at Radio City in New York City.
+It was,

 they had a,

-Stephen Colbert, ha ha, Stephen Colbert moderated a discussion between the three.
+Stephen Colbert, ha ha, Stephen Colbert, moderated a discussion between the three.
+He's such a jackass.

 We can talk a little more about him separately, Victor.

-I just want to mention that.
+I just want to mention that

-I just think immediately, boom, they did it.
+for the widow of Jonathan Dillard, I just think immediately.
+Boom, they did it.

 A terrific group.
+Anyway,

+Victor, your thoughts about a couple of these things.
 Donald Trump going, very authentic, I think, going to the wake and

-offset against this big political event in New York City, which in itself,
+offset against this big political event in New York City, which in itself, there was uproar there by

 I think some folks got actually into the event and were attacking Biden about

+Gaza and Hamas.
 Victor, your broader thoughts on all these things.

-Well, it was kind of a bad, I mean, I'm not one to exaggerate individual days, events, but it was very iconic of what this campaign could be like.
+Well, it was kind of a bad I mean, I'm not one to exaggerate individual days events, but it was very iconic of what this campaign could be like.
+Because on the one hand, you had Donald Trump going

 out of his way